-Sun City Lincoln Hills Community Association in arrangement with Lincoln Hills Golf Club - Ponds
+Sun City Lincoln Hills Community Association in arrangement with Lincoln Hills Golf Club - Upper Ferrari Pond, Hidden Hills Pond, and Lincoln Hills Golf Club Ponds

-There are several overflow spillways throughout the Sun City Association and Lincoln Golf Club system and there are no gate or control structures.
+There are several overflow spillways throughout the Sun City Association and Lincoln Golf Club system and there are no gates or control structures.
 Several of the waterbodies operate as a constant flow through while several others only spill during storm events.